tyler-dane/random/git/git-clean-repo.md

 Fix it by cloning without the PRs and pushing to a new repo.

-Create new git repo in GitHub.
+1. Create new git repo in GitHub.

-Then:
+2. Then clone bare (without PRs) the old repo and push to the new

 ```bash
 git clone --bare https://github.com/exampleuser/old-repository.git